Provision Line Cards

 The Card Configuration Wizard is updated to select the MXP-1K muxponder mode supported by the new NCS1K14-2.4T-X-K9 card.

-Cisco Optical Site Manager allows you to configure NCS 1000 line cards in various modes, including Muxponder and Slice configurations.
-These modes determine how the line card processes data and manages traffic, facilitating efficient client-to-trunk mapping.
+You can configure NCS 1000 line cards in various operational modes, such as Muxponder and Slice configurations.
+These modes determine how the line card processes data and manages traffic, enabling efficient client-to-trunk mapping.

 Figure 2.
-Select Card Mode
+Select card mode

 Before you begin